Dave Mirra Freestyle BMX 2

-Dave Mirra Freestyle BMX 2 is a sports video game developed by Z-Axis and Full Fat and published by Acclaim Entertainment under their Acclaim Max Sports label.
+Dave Mirra Freestyle BMX 2 is a 2001 BMX video game developed by Z-Axis and published by Acclaim Entertainment under their Acclaim Max Sports label.
+It is the sequel to Dave Mirra Freestyle BMX.
 It was released for the PlayStation 2 in August 2001, and in the following months it was ported to the GameCube, Game Boy Advance, and Xbox video game systems.
 Both the GameCube and Xbox ports featured two extra levels that were not present in the PS2 version.

 In the game, players can take on the role of one of 13 top BMX riders, or a number of other characters.
 Along with the pro riders, there are 3 hidden characters.
-One of which was teenager Mike Dias, who won the grand prize in the Slim Jim Sweepstakes, getting his likeness put into the game, the Slim Jim man from commercials, and Amish Boy, who rode with a corn cob pipe on a wooden bike.
+One of which was teenager Mike Dias, who won the grand prize in the Slim Jim Sweepstakes, getting his likeness put into the game, the Slim Jim guy from the commercials, and Amish Boy, who rode with a corn cob pipe on a wooden bike.
+It received "favorable" reviews.